 The lease liability is measured at amortized cost using the effective interest method.
 It is remeasured when there is a change in future lease payments arising from a change in an index or rate, if the Company changes its assessment of whether it will exercise a purchase, extension or termination option or if there is a revised in-substance fixed lease payment.
-For remeasurements to lease liabilities, a corresponding adjustment is made to the carrying amount of the right to use asset or is recorded in profit or loss if the carrying amount of the right to zero.
+For remeasurements to lease liabilities, a corresponding adjustment is made to the carrying amount of the right to use asset or is recorded in profit or loss if the carrying amount of the right to use asset has been reduced to zero.